 - Ooh, Me Accent's Slipping: Blossom in the English dub has a Southern Drawl.
 When she feels like it.

 - The Owl-Knowing One: Zocrates is not only named after an ancient Greek philosopher, he is even dressed like a stereotypical ancient Greek, complete with laurel wreath on his head.
 He also has a Greek column carved in the bark of his tree.

 - She's Not My Girlfriend: As Zipper insists to the ever clingy Blossom.

-- Sssssnake Talk: Subverted with Psycho the Snake in that his speech impediment is putting silent "P"s in front of s-words and then pronouncing them.
-He still has a slight lisp, though.
+- Sssssnake Talk: Subverted with Psycho the Snake in that his speech impediment is putting silent P's in front of words starting with S. He still has a slight lisp, though.

 - Woodland Creatures: Quoth the Snape, "Obviously".